Hammarberg/c2/README.md

 Syntax: `var <name> [= expression]`
 ```
         var x = 5
-        // When declaring and assigning a variable, there is no need to add a ';', but it won't hurt either.
+        // When declaring and assigning a variable, there is no need to add a ';'.
         // If you re-assign it, it will be needed
         x = 10;
 ```